redox-os/book/src/why-a-new-os.md

 Most of the system components run in userspace, simplifying the testing and debugging.

-You can read more about the above benefits on [this](https://doc.redox-os.org/book/microkernels.html) page.
+You can read more about the above benefits on the [Microkernels](./microkernels.md) page.

 ## Advanced Filesystem

 Redox provides an advanced filesystem, [RedoxFS](https://gitlab.redox-os.org/redox-os/redoxfs).
 It includes many of the features in [ZFS](https://en.wikipedia.org/wiki/OpenZFS), but in a more modular design.

-More details on RedoxFS can be found [here](./redoxfs.md)
+More details on RedoxFS can be found on the [RedoxFS](./redoxfs.md) page.

 ## Unix-like Tools and API